Learn to create and perform extraordinary fights for stage and screen.

 NYC Combat for Stage and Screen is an ongoing group class where you are trained on an individual basis.
 Drop-ins are welcome and preregistration is not required.
 All skill levels are welcome.
 The ongoing format allows you to start anytime and offers individualized training based on your needs and skill level.
 Various styles are taught concurrently.
 For example, on a given night you may be working on Unarmed combat while others are working on Longsword and another group on Knife.

 2015 Class Schedule – Wednesday nights

 Instructor: Jared Kirby, Art of Combat Fight Director

 Monday Classes are from 6:00-7:00pm at the IATI Theatre, 64 East 4th St, NYC (between Bowery and 2nd Ave).
+Wednesday Classes are from 6:00-7:00pm at 355 Broadway (just 3 blocks south of Canal) in the Gelsey Kirkland Ballet building.
 You will need comfortable clothes to work in and a pair of clean sneakers.

 Can’t make weeknights?
 Once a month there is a 4 hour Sunday Seminar.
 Click on the link for the subjects, dates and times!

 More about Class